RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 The Web Server automatically serves all static files and Live Reload is automatically enabled unless explicitly turned off.
 Making a change to any static file causes the current HTML page loaded in the browser to be reloaded.

 ## Razor Files
 You can also use 'loose Razor Files' in the designated folder, which means you can use `.cshtml` Razor Pages with this server.

-All of the base .NET Core and ASP.NET Core API are supported, but you currently **cannot load custom packages or assemblies**.
-This tooling is meant to allow you to create 'semi-dynamic' content that can do simple things displays dates, read cookies do simple calcs, but not meant to run a full business application.
+### Limitations
+However, Razor Pages served are limited to **self-contained single file Pages** as no code outside of a Page can be compiled, or even reference an exeternal package/assembly.
+Essentially you're limited to using just the built-in .NET Framework/Core ASP.NET features.

+The goal isn't to provide the full Razor Pages environment here, but just provide **slightly enhanced static page like behavior** for otherwise mostly static Web functionality.

+Also keep in mind this is meant as a generic **local** server and although you can in theory be hosted on a Web site, the primary use case for this library is local hosting either for testing or for integration into local (desktop) applications that might require visual HTML content.

+More might be possible in this generic server, but currently that has not been explored.
+If that's of interest to you or you want to contribute, you can file an issue to discuss and explore the use cases and what might be possible.
+As it stands for now, Razor functionality is limiteed scenario.